...

 SS Grade 17-4

-It is a martensitic precipitation-hardening stainless steel grade.
+It is a martensitic precipitation-hardening CNC machining stainless steel grade.
 It offers unique properties required for heavy-duty applications.
 Although SS grade 17-4 exhibits high strength, toughness, and excellent corrosion resistance, it is susceptible to heat damage.
 Aircraft turbines, oil and gas, and nuclear reactions are typical 17-4 PH SS applications.

 What are the Limitations of Machining Stainless Steel?

-CNC machining of stainless steel can be complicated.
+CNC machining stainless steel can be complicated.
 These metals fall between aluminum and titanium in terms of strength, hardness, machinability, and ability to resist temperature.
 We will discuss some of the common setbacks of machining stainless steel below:

 High Hardness